Cybersecurity

 Combatting Crypto-Criminals

-Yingjiu “Joe” Li, a distinguished professor known for his contributions to Ripple, along with PhD student Sanidhay Arora, is investigating flash loan attacks prevalent in cryptocurrency exchanges.
+Yingjiu “Joe” Li, a distinguished professor known for safeguarding the internet and his contributions to Ripple, along with PhD student Sanidhay Arora, is investigating flash loan attacks prevalent in cryptocurrency exchanges.
 Cryptocurrency, existing exclusively in digital format, is traded on decentralised platforms free from the oversight of traditional institutions like banks or governments.
 This convenience, combined with the absence of censorship or interference from third parties, has attracted over 100 million participants globally.

 As the cryptocurrency market surpassed $3 trillion in 2021, its exponential growth has raised concerns about security.
 While decentralisation reduces hacking risks on exchanges like traditional stock markets, it also creates new avenues for cybercriminals.
 The ownership of individual “coins” is maintained in a digital ledger called a blockchain, distributed among network users.
 However, the security measures of blockchain exchanges often lag behind operational demands.